HamishBrindle/element-theme/README.md

  1. Generate an Element UI SCSS template-stylesheet (made with `et --init [file path]`)
  2. Create a JSON file with your global styles
  3. Put your JSON variables (that will be turned to SCSS variables) into your generated template-stylesheet
+ 4. Create a file called `element-theme.config.js` in your root.
+This is where element-theme options will go
- 4. Specify your files in the `package.json` (as seen in the config at the bottom) in their respective fields
+ 5. Specify your files in the `element-theme.config.js` (as seen in the config at the bottom) in their respective fields
- 5. Provide `package.json` with a "config" path, which is where you will expect a newly-concatenated file named `_combined.scss` (the compilation process will use this sheet to create CSS files for your Element UI components)
+ 6. Provide `element-theme.config.js` with a "config" path, which is where you will expect a newly-concatenated file named `_combined.scss` (the compilation process will use this sheet to create CSS files for your Element UI components)
- 6. Provide `package.json` with an "out" path, which is where all your newly generated CSS files will be generated and accessed for the components (specified in your babel config)
+ 7. Provide `element-theme.config.js` with an "out" path, which is where all your newly generated CSS files will be generated and accessed for the components (specified in your babel config)
- 7. Specify in your `babel.config.js` where your newly generated CSS files are.
+ 8. Specify in your `babel.config.js` where your newly generated CSS files are.

 This allows us to **modify app styles in one place** and those styles are **accessible in both SCSS** and JS from anywhere in the app.